County Carlow: Geology

 The bedrock geology of Carlow consists primarily of granite, which underlies roughly 70% of the county.
 Following the closure of the Iapetus Ocean approximately 400 Mya, a mountain range formed in the area which was then intruded with magma.
 This cooled slowly beneath the surface, forming a large granite pluton.
 The mountains, which were mostly composed of Ordovician seafloor sediments, were eventually eroded away, exposing the granite at the surface.
 During the Carboniferous, ca. 300 Mya, limestone re-buried this granite, but has also since been eroded away.
-More resilient Carboniferous-era shales and sandstones are preserved in the Castlecomer Plateau, along with significant quantities of coal.
+More resilient Carboniferous period shales and sandstones are preserved in the Castlecomer Plateau, along with significant quantities of coal.

 The oldest rocks in the county are the surviving remnants of these Ordovician seafloor sediments (ca. 540 Mya), and are found in a thin belt extending across the east of the county.
 These sediments were intensely metamorphosed by the heat of the granite into high-grade schists and hornfels.
 Minerals such as staurolite, andalusite and garnet are commonplace in these older formations.

 The soils of the county are mostly derived from glacial till, rather than solid bedrock geology.
 These typically consist of a mix of clay, sand and gravel.
 Occasionally glacial melt-water would form a long ridge of sand and gravel known as an esker.
 One such example is preserved within the county and is a proposed natural heritage area, referred to as the Ballymoon Esker.
 The north of the county is generally flat, while central and southern Carlow are characterised by an undulating to rolling topography which becomes progressively hillier towards the south and east.
 The Blackstairs Mountains are the highest and most extensive upland area, with Mount Leinster rising to 794 m, making it the highest point in both Carlow and Wexford and the seventh highest county top in Ireland.